RustPython/RustPython/architecture/architecture.md

 ### Derive

 Rust language extensions and macros specific to rustpython.
-Here we can find the definition of `PyModule` and `PyClass` along with usefule macros like `py_compile!`
+Here we can find the definition of `PyModule` and `PyClass` along with useful macros like `py_compile!`

 ### Parser